collective/pas.plugins.oidc/README.md

 So, for Keycloak, it does not matter if we use the default or legacy mode if the Keycloak runs in legacy mode.

-_Notes:_
+*Notes:*

-* If legacy `redirect_uri` parameter is disabled in Keycloak, this is the default since version 18 of Keycloak according to this comment in _Starck Overflow_: https://stackoverflow.com/a/72142887.
+* If legacy `redirect_uri` parameter is disabled in Keycloak, this is the default since version 18 of Keycloak according to this comment in *Stack Overflow*: https://stackoverflow.com/a/72142887.
 * The plugin will work only if the `Use deprecated redirect_uri for logout url(/Plone/acl_users/oidc/logout)` option is un-checked at the plugin properties at http://localhost:8081/Plone/acl_users/oidc/manage_propertiesForm.